ICICLE-ai/Food-Access-Model/README.md

     access, particularly for households without vehicles.
 3. Remove a Store: Remove "Charlie’s Market" and/or surrounding stores and examine how food access challenges re-emerge in the affected area.
+---

-# Explanation
+## Explanation
+---
 ## Introduction

-The Food Access and Strategy Simulation tool is a powerful resource for analyzing and simulating the effects of adding or removing stores on household food access.
+The FEAST/Food Access and Strategy Simulation tool is a powerful resource for analyzing and simulating the effects of adding or removing stores on household food access.
 This guide provides clear, step-by-step instructions to help you navigate and utilize the tool effectively.

+### Why Agent-Based Modeling for Food Access?
+Traditional food access research relies on aggregate statistics and simple distance measurements.
+However, real household food shopping involve interactions between:
+- **Individual Constraints:** Income, vehicle access, work schedules, family size
+- **Geographic Factors:** Store locations, transportation networks, neighborhood characteristics
+- **Economic Dynamics:** Price variations and store quality differences

 ## Key Features of the Interface